 Drug abuse is becoming an epidemic in the United States today.
-From opiates to newer designer drugs such as bath salts and ecstasy we are seeing an entire generation abusing powerful drugs that often lead to addiction.
-In many cases there are warning signs of drug abuse.
-We have put together a series of signs of drug abuse and addiction to help families identify suspected drug abuse or signs of addiction.
+From opiates to newer designer drugs such as bath salts and ecstasy, we are seeing an entire generation abusing powerful drugs that often lead to addiction.
+In many cases, there are warning signs of drug abuse.
+We have put together a series of the most common signs of drug abuse and addiction to help families identify suspected drug abuse or signs of addiction.

 Drug Addiction and Substance Abuse

 Drug addiction, or Substance Use Disorder (SUD), is a very prevalent issue that impacts the mental processes and behavioral components of a person.
 The development of this issue is attributed to the dependence and tolerance of a particular substance.

 Drug addiction can stem from the simple use of a substance in social situations.
 In other moments, it may be the misuse of a prescribed medication that belongs to either the user or more often, their family member or friend.
 After a while, a person may feel the need to increase their dosage or amount of a substance and this is where tolerance takes over.
 A person cannot achieve the same effect of a drug unless they increase their dosage and frequency of taking the said drug.

 Having the inability to control or subdue usage of a substance is also a problem because it highlights a person’s dependence on a substance.
 When a person decides to quit their drug use they may begin to experience withdrawal symptoms.
 These signs of drug abuse are quite common; however, they vary in severity.

 Although the abuse of every substance is not always followed by observable signs and symptoms, in many cases there are clear signs of drug abuse.
 Specifically, the symptoms experienced by drug addicts follow both physical and behavioral differences of which include the following: